Jonas Gahr Støre: Foreign policy

 Støre and his government announced that they would send observers to a summit about a nuclear ban in Vienna in early 2022.
 By doing this, Norway would become the only NATO country to do so.
 The action was notably praised by ICAN Norway, with coordinator Tove Widskjold saying that Norway would send important signals to allied countries that nuclear weapons are unacceptable.
 The Conservative Party parliamentary leader Trond Helleland cast doubt on the action, saying: "The Conservatives are very skeptical of this.
 Norway should not have any solitude in NATO in relation to this treaty.
 I assume that the new government intends to show solidarity with the commitments in the NATO membership".
 When asked if they face an explanation issue, Støre said: "No. When you are an observer, you follow the discussions that take place in one of the areas where disarmament is discussed.
 Norway has extensive experience in being a driving force in nuclear disarmament."

 Asia

 Støre visited China in September 2024 to mark 70 years of diplomatic relations between Norway and China.
 He also met with President Xi Jinping and premier Li Qiang.
 He highlighted that China is important partner in trade, artificial intelligence and climate change, but also noted that it was important to secure Norwegian interests.
 He also showed doubts about reiterating the importance of human rights violations, citing when China cut diplomatic ties back in 2010, further arguing that restarting the countries' former relationship would be challenging.

+During a visit to China in July 2026, Støre called on China to use its influence over Russia to promote negotiations to end the Russo-Ukrainian War.
+He stated that China's close ties with Russia provided Beijing with an opportunity to encourage peace talks, while also asserting that the relationship limited China's economic and political cooperation with Europe.